proper definition

 proper (not comparable)

-- (Britain, Australia, colloquial) properly; thoroughly; completely.
+- (UK, Australia, colloquial) properly; thoroughly; completely.

 - 1929, Sir Arthur Conan Doyle, When the World Screamed[1]: